-Above: A backsplash made from handmade Purpura tiles.
+Above: A backsplash made from handmade cement mosaic tile from Purpura.

-Above: A kitchen backsplash from Copenhagen-based Made a Mano tiles made from their Novecento line of lavastone tiles.
+Above: A kitchen backsplash of Made a Mano tiles from Copenhagen-based; shown here, their Novecento line of lavastone tiles.

 Above: A backsplash created from Made a Mano tiles in a blue palette.

-Above: Colorful patchwork tiles in a Brazilian kitchen; photograph via Cozinha da Matilde.
+Above: Colorful patchwork tiles in a Dutch kitchen; photograph via Eenig Wonen.

-Above: Black and white mix and match tiles provide contrast to this otherwise white kitchen.
-Cle tiles offer a collection of Moroccan Handmade Encasutic TIles in black, white, and gray patterns.
+Above: Black and white mix and match tiles provide contrast to an otherwise all-white kitchen.
+Cle tiles offer a collection of Moroccan Handmade Encaustic TIles in black, white, and gray patterns.
 Photograph via Mechant Design.

-Above: Mix and match kept simple with this backsplash from Made a Mano with mixed colors of horizontal tiles.
+Above: Mix and match kept simple: horizontal tiles from Made a Mano form a striped backsplash.

 Above: A blue and white backsplash from Odyssey's Blue Tapestry Collection.

-Above: The blue tiled floor of the restaurant Maritim Barcleona features a mix of patterns; Granada tile in Los Angeles offers a selection of graphic blue and white designs from their Echo Tile collection.
+Above: The blue-tiled floor of the restaurant Maritim Barcelona features a mix of patterns; Granada tile in Los Angeles offers a selection of graphic blue and white cement tile designs from their Echo Tile collection.

 Thinking of ways to introduce tile at home?
 Have a look at all our Tile posts, including 10 Unexpected Uses for Tile.
 Love the look of patchwork?
 Check out DIY: 10 Patchwork Curtains Made from Vintage Linens.